ahme2001/FunctionPlotter/README.md

 3. Integration with Matplotlib: The program utilizes Matplotlib to plot the user-entered function.

 4. validate_expression function: This function is responsible for validating the user-entered function.
-It checks for invalid characters and ensures that the expression is well-formed.
+It checks for invalid characters and ensures that the expression is well-formed. remove all white-spaces from expression and add * if number is written behind x directly eg. `2x => 2*x`. check also for correct parenthesis `()`

 5. get_points function: This function calculates the (x, y) points required for plotting the function over the specified range of x values.